 - Essays by: Young, Taylor, Euler, D. Bernoulli, Orsted, Ampere, Faraday, Maxwell

 4th Year: The Modern World In The 19th and 20th Centuries

-The liberal ideals, laws and sciences provided the foundation for the modern world and the historically unprecedented levels of privilege, freedom and the high standard of living we enjoy today.
+The liberal ideals, laws and sciences provided the foundation for the modern world and many of the ideas and philosophies today come from much deeper roots.